Logo

 The Short Version

-OKC Thunder are at 62–63% on Kalshi and Polymarket — 8–0 in these playoffs and the clear market favorite to repeat.
-Spurs at 17.8% are the only Western team proven to beat OKC, going 4–1 in the regular season; their Game 5 tonight against Minnesota determines OKC's Finals path.
-Knicks at 13.9% have swept into the East Finals after Boston's 3–1 collapse to Philadelphia.
-Detroit and Cleveland are tied 2–2 with Game 5 tomorrow night.
+OKC Thunder are at 59–60% on Kalshi and Polymarket — 8–0 in these playoffs, fully rested, and the clear market favorite to repeat.
+Spurs at 22.1% are the only Western threat after blowing out Minnesota 126–97 in Game 5; they need one win tonight in Minnesota to advance.
+Knicks at 14.1% are through to the East Finals after sweeping the 76ers.
+Cleveland leads Detroit 3–2, with Game 6 also tonight in Cleveland.
 NBA Finals begin June 3.
-Over $599 million has traded on NBA markets on Polymarket alone.
+Over $616 million has traded across NBA markets on Polymarket alone.

-Track championship prices, series markets, and cross-platform gaps between Kalshi and Polymarket live at predictions.io.
+Track championship prices, series markets, and cross-platform gaps between Kalshi and Polymarket live on the NBA lobby at predictions.io.

 Comments (0)